Get involved, have fun, and make a meaningful difference

 Volunteers from all sectors of the regional community can get involved by joining one of the following action teams:

-- e2 Bridging Team: involves the chairs of all e2 Action Teams, Healthy Communities Regional Investor Partners, Heartland Foundation Servant Leadership Team members and volunteers focused on the planning and coordination of regional Think Ahead Forums, Spark Awards, e2 Communications, character education emPowers program, and other bridging opportunities
+- e2 Bridging Team: involves the chairs of all e2 Action Teams, Healthy Communities Regional Investor Partners, Heartland Foundation Servant Leadership Team members, and volunteers focused on the planning and coordination of regional Think Ahead Forums, e2 communications, character education emPowers program, and other bridging opportunities

 - e2 Pathways to Early Learning Action Team: focused on promoting interactive parenting and quality early childhood education in preparation for successful lifelong learning

-- e2 STEAM Action Team: focused on K-12 science, technology, engineering, art, and mathematics programs, resources, collaborations, competitions, and camps involving both youth and adults
+- e2 Pathways to Prosperity/STEAM Action Team: focused on building a success ready workforce and promoting K-12 science, technology, engineering, art, and mathematics programs

 - emPowerU Advisory Team: focused on uplifting this program focused on civic empowerment, collaboration, critical-thinking and 21st century skills for students in grades 6-8 and Jump Starters youth-led service-learning projects